Azure/Verified-Telemetry-Solution-Sample/README.md

     * The image below showcases the three states the device goes through:
       1. State 1: Before Reboot
-      2. State 2: After Reboot, BEFORE Digital Twin sync (since no template is found, telemtry status is unknown and shown in RED)
+      2. State 2: After Reboot, BEFORE Digital Twin sync (since no template is found, telemetry status is unknown and shown in RED)
-      2. State 3: After Reboot, AFTER Digital Twin sync (template is synced and telemtry status is verified and shown in GREEN)
+      2. State 3: After Reboot, AFTER Digital Twin sync (template is synced and telemetry status is verified and shown in GREEN)

       ![Device Reboot](media/Grafana-reboot.png)
-* Q: What happens if Verified Telmetry is disabled by the property *enableVerifiedTelemetry* ?
+* Q: What happens if Verified Telemetry is disabled by the property *enableVerifiedTelemetry* ?
     * A: The telemetry status of all telemetries supported by Verified Telemetry go to *false*, indicating that the telemetries are not Verified.
     ![VT Disabled](media/Grafana-disable.png)
 * Q: Does the solution sample display Telemetries which are not supported by Verified Telemetry feature?